Child and Youth Programs

-Child and Youth programs are funded by City of Vancouver, United Way of the Lower Mainland, BC Gaming Branch, BC Recreation and Parks Association (BCRPA), Betty Averbach Foundation, TELUS, Coast Capital, Service Canada, Adopt-a School, CLICK, Vancity, BC Housing, Vancouver School Board, Community Schools Teams, PACs, and local donors.
+Child and Youth programs are funded by, United Way of the Lower Mainland, BC Gaming Branch, BC Recreation and Parks Association (BCRPA), Service Canada, Adopt-a School, CLICK, Vancity, BC Housing, Vancouver School Board, Community Schools Teams, PACs, and local donors.

 Children’s Programs (6-12 years old)

 School’s Out: at Van Horne